dralmostright/mysql-repo/innodb-cluster-setup/README.md

 ```

 <hr >

 ### Configure the cluster

-Login to any instance using the clusteradmin user using the MySQL Shell ,we are connecting to mysqlvm1
+Login to any instance using the clusteradmin user using the MySQL Shell,we are connecting to mysqlvm1.

 ```
 [root@mysqlvm1 ~]# mysqlsh -uclusteradmin -padmin123
 MySQL Shell 8.0.35